jzariski/Portfolio/README.md

 This is a portfolio of my previous projects, edited so that they can be shared in a public capacity.

 ## telescope-acquisition-app
 This is my machine-learning software for use by telescope operators to make real-time pointing corrections.
+Written in Python with TensorFlow.
+Included a GUI built with Streamlit.

 ## Telescope Docker
 An application of my ML pointing software using a Docker/Flask container framework.

 ## WordleBot
-This is a side project of mine where I built a machine-learning optimizer to try and solve the Wordle in the fewest guesses Built a deep feed-forward network taking advantage of tokenization to prescribe utility scores to words
+This is a side project of mine where I built a machine-learning optimizer to try and solve the Wordle in the fewest guesses.
+Built a deep feed-forward network taking advantage of tokenization to prescribe utility scores to words.

 ## TelQueue
 An in-progress framework for using mixed-integer programming to optimize telescope queues for a given night.